Endeavor’s IPO prospectus for dummies: Why the Hollywood player wants you to think it’s a tech company

 What Endeavor has is a machine to execute ’90s-style corporate synergy.
 It may have packaged “more than 300 television series that premiered across broadcast, cable, and streaming channels, represented more than 60% of headliners of the major music festivals in the U.S., and managed 7 of the 10 highest-paid models,” but there is nothing proprietary in Endeavor’s talent representation.
 There is no compelling user experience binding me as a consumer to Endeavor.
 Even the talent Endeavor represents is held there only by its personal relationships with the agents and managers who work there.

 This has not prevented the company from embracing the excesses of actual platforms.
 Namely, Endeavor competes against its own clients, as it effectively admits in the prospectus’ risk factors section and which is the subject of an industry dispute with the Writers Guild of America.
 It states that its “dynamic culture in turn attracts clients and partners who are themselves aspirational and growth oriented,” but it also acknowledges that it has, by its own measure, increased the percentage of its adjusted earnings “contributed by owned assets to approximately 50%.”
+[I have reached out to Endeavor for comment and will update this story if they do so.]

 Tech-no